 Laguna Madre within Padre Island National Seashore is a hypersaline estuary, but there is compelling historical evidence that this was not always the case.

 There has been a rapid increase in the native honey mesquite tree population.
-Their taproots are thought to be depleting the area's groundwater resources, which could have previously recharged the Laguna Madre, increasing the salinity of the lagoon
+Their taproots are thought to be depleting the area's groundwater resources, which could have previously recharged the Laguna Madre, increasing the salinity of the lagoon.

 The increasing salinity of the lagoon is potentially harming this aquatic ecosystem’s inhabitants--namely already threatened species of seagrasses and sea turtles.